Core Web Vitals

 INP 150ms target (200ms is the failing floor)

-Rationale: INP is the metric most local-market competitors are failing.
 Per the HTTP Archive 2025 Web Almanac: "In June 2025, 77% of pages achieved good Interaction to Next Paint (INP) scores" — meaning 23% still fail.
-For a Kitchener-Waterloo SMB-focused agency, INP is where the page-speed moat lives because most local agencies do not yet measure it.
-See Reference: the 8 most common INP killers — ranked by observed frequency.
+INP remains the metric most local-market competitors fail, in part because most providers do not yet measure it.

 CWV is a tiebreaker-class ranking factor, not a heavy lever